2021 Global “Fiscal Model” Overview

-Sovereign Global Bank of Aotearoa (Maori Tribal Central Bank) monetary system is founded upon a set of rules and regulations established by the Nation, pursuant to the relevant State Decrees enacted.
+The Maori Central Bank's monetary system is founded upon a set of rules and regulations established by the Nation, according to the relevant State Decrees enacted.

-This legal platform provides a means to determine the monetary policy and authorize the issue of the Nation’s currency through Sovereign Chiefs Treasury and managed by the Bank.
-The Bank also governs the money supply, interest rates, foreign exchange, settlements, reserve requirements, oversee the commercial banking system and a lender of the last resort as part of the Bank‘s various functions.
+This legal platform provides a means to determine the monetary policy and authorize the issue of the Nation’s currency through H.M.
+Treasury and managed by the Bank.
+The Bank also governs the money supply, interest rates, foreign exchange, settlements, reserve requirements, oversees the commercial banking system, and is a lender of the last resort as part of the Bank‘s various functions.

-The Monetary Policy as set out by the Sovereign Chiefs’ Treasury and is adjusted as required, by the acquisition of strategic precious metals, currencies of intrinsic value, commodities, technology and natural resources, that are monetized via its Global Electronic System and the Maori Digital currency system, therefore positioning the Nation as inherently debt free.
+The Monetary Policy as set out by the H.M.
+Treasury and the Bank's Board is adjusted as required, by the acquisition of strategic precious metals, currencies of intrinsic value, commodities, technology, and natural resources, that are monetized via its Global Electronic System and the Maori Digital currency system, therefore positioning the Nation as inherently debt-free.

 This currency medium, along with strategic global investment, forms the nation’s economic engine room which is directly driven by the main operations of the Bank and Treasury, otherwise supported by its subsidiaries or together with its Strategic Alliance Partners worldwide.

 The Monetary Policy does not rely on traditional sources (fiat currency methods) of creating liquidity by converting government debt instruments through price variations etc and transferring debt into a medium of exchange such as deposits or credit.